beepscore/searcher/README.md

 # searcher

 # Purpose
-Search directory for files that contain a search term regular expression "keyword".
+Search directory for files that contain a search term regular expression "expression".

 # References